arturoherrero/arturoherrero.com/article/_posts/2012-02-06-create-your-own-groovy-type-conversion.md

 ### Type conversion, the standard way

-Type conversion or casting is a programming language technique for changing an object's data type into another.
+_Type conversion_ -or _casting_- is a programming language technique for changing an object's data type into another.

-I'm sure you are familiar with this code that converts a String to an Integer.
+I'm sure you are familiar with this code, which converts a String to an Integer.

 ```groovy
 def number = (Integer)'1'